clintonowen/word-bound-helper/README.md

 ## [Live App](https://word-bound-helper.herokuapp.com/)
 <!-- ( Test Account: &nbsp; **testuser** &nbsp; / &nbsp; **password** ) -->

-This is a tool to help solve word puzzles for the popluar iOS and Android game, Word Bound.
+This is a tool to help solve word puzzles for the popular iOS and Android game, Word Bound.

 <!-- ![](images/screenshot-5.png) -->